 - Typical mistakes:

 - Useless tests -- testing default Models methods, for example.

 - Testing implementation -- method save_changes() returns OK -- everything is OK!
 (Test should check if changes indeed persisted).

-- Large tests?
+- We don't want large tests.
+Large tests?
 Fat controllers!

 - Small methods -- less than a screen.